preciofishbone/OmniaFx/docs/tutorials/first-extension/README.md

 serve list
 ```

 # Step 6.
 Test the component

 ## For testing purpose only, we will make the component automatically render itself as full screen on the browser

-Open the `HelloWorldComponent.manifest.ts` and add the load rules
+Open the `HelloOmniaFxComponent.manifest.ts` and add the load rules

 -   this will make the manifest automatically loaded

 ```
 .registerWebComponent({
-        elementName: "hello-world-component",
+    elementName: "hello-omnia-fx-component",
-        entryPoint: "./HelloWorldComponent.jsx",
+    entryPoint: "./HelloOmniaFxComponent.jsx",
-        typings: ["./IHelloWorldComponent.ts"]
+    typings: ["./IHelloOmniaFxComponent.ts"]
 })
+.withLoadRules()
-.withLoadRules().loadByUrlMatching({startsWith: '/'});
+.loadByUrlMatching({startsWith: '/'});
 ```

-Open the `HelloWorldComponent.tsx` and modify the `registerElement` logic at the end of the file
+Open the `HelloOmniaFxComponent.tsx` and modify the `registerElement` logic at the end of the file

 -   this will make the component automatically injects itself into the document body after the manifest is loaded

 ```
 WebComponentBootstrapper.registerElement((manifest) => {
-    vueCustomElement(manifest.elementName, HelloWorldComponent);
+    vueCustomElement(manifest.elementName, HelloOmniaFxComponent);
     document.body.appendChild(document.createElement(manifest.elementName));
 });
 ```

-Open the `HelloWorldComponent.css.ts` and modify the `container` styles
+Open the `HelloOmniaFxComponent.css.ts` and modify the `container` styles

 -   this will make the component has full screen style

 ```
-StyleFlow.define(HelloWorldComponentStyles, {
+StyleFlow.define(HelloOmniaFxComponentStyles, {
     container: {
         position: 'absolute',
         top: 0,